Lurkars/gloomhavensecretariat/README.md

 ## Contributing

 Feel free to file a [new issue](https://github.com/Lurkars/gloomhavensecretary/issues/new/choose) for bugs, features, improvements, help or feedback.

+All game data is inside the [data](./data/) folder with subfolders for every edition.
+A review of all data by a third person would be awesome.
+As all files are JSON data it should be easily human readable.
+Every character, monster and monster deck has it's own file, so it should be easy to check.
+Every edition folder get concatenated to a single edition data file on build.

 Also pull requests are welcome!